The calm

 I’m super grateful that my rugs are on display thanks to John at SJH Carpets in Tisbury.
 There’s a good footfall in the High Street and its only a few miles from where I make them.
 And the girls in the shop are fab!

 I took my Dad to Devon to see Rob Hawkins who worked on the farm when we were children.
-He and his wife Anne moved to Devon but Dad and Rob hadn’t seen each other for some years.
+He and his wife Anne moved to Devon and Dad and Rob hadn’t seen each other for some years.
 Anne gave me this photo and I can only think that the photo is really of the machinery and we were just in the way!

 Sometimes we forget to leave where we live as everything we need is right here but sometimes you need the wind in your hair and the tang of salt in the air.